Data-Semi/FSND-CapstoneP-CastingAgency/README.md

 ### Notes:
 To avoid the error from version confliction with heroku and dateutil, I installed heroku3 instead of heroku.
-For prepare further debug, I add postman collection and Debug-memo.rm and migrations folder.
+For prepare further debug, I add Postman collection file and Debug-memo.rm and migrations folder.